ThomasLamprecht/ceph/ceph/doc/radosgw/cloud-transition.rst

 Restoring Objects
 -----------------
 The objects transitioned to cloud can now be restored.
-For more information, refer to `Restoring Objects from Cloud <https://docs.aws.amazon.com/AmazonS3/latest/dev/cloud-restore.html>`_.
+For more information, refer to `Restoring Objects from Cloud <https://docs.ceph.com/en/latest/radosgw/cloud-restore/>`_.

 Future Work
 -----------

 * Send presigned redirect or read-through the objects transitioned to cloud.

-* Support ``s3:RestoreObject`` operation on cloud transitioned objects.

-* Federation between RGW and Cloud services.

 * Support transition to other cloud providers (like Azure).